realworldocaml/book/en/classes.md

-Since the `linear` and `harmonic` mixins are only used for there side-effects, they can be inherited multiple times within the same obejct to produce a variety of different animations.
+Since the `linear` and `harmonic` mixins are only used for there side-effects, they can be inherited multiple times within the same object to produce a variety of different animations.

 ```ocaml
 class my_square x y = object (self)